Gajanan Maharaj: Background and biographical versions

 Gajanan Maharaj's birth data and details of his early life are unknown.
 He is believed to have first appeared in February 1878 at Shegaon.

 One of his biographies, known as Shree Gajanan Maharaj Charitra-Kosh, was written by Dasbhargav or Bhargavram Yeodekar, a native of Shegaon.
 The biography mentions various versions of Gajanan Maharaj's origins.
 While at Nashik, Dasbhargav is thought to have met a contemporary saint known as Swami Shivanand Saraswati, who was speculated to be 129 years old at the time.
 According to Shivanand, he was a Brahmin who had previously met Gajanan Maharaj in 1887 at Nashik.
 He informed Dasbhargav about the period when Gajanan Maharaj appeared in Shegaon, where he lived for the remainder of his life.
 He said he had made around 25 to 30 visits to Gajanan Maharaj during this period.
 Shivanand Swami also said that he would often visit Dadasaheb Khaparde, a resident at Amravati, and stay with his family during these visits.
 It is noted that Shivanand Swami later traveled to the Himalayas and was never seen again (according to pages 362–365 of the biography mentioned above that details the conversation between Dasbhargav and Shivanand Swami).
 It is also believed that Shivanand Swami may have been a former resident at Sajjangad, Maharashtra, where the prominent 17th-century saint and philosopher Samarth Ramdas lived for many years.
 Gajanan Maharaj was an ardent user of marijuana and hashish, exemplified in almost all available images in the public domain from the time of his attaining samadhi.
-Even the temple premises where he attained samadhi and his sitting position with one hand at the top,showing like an elephant a symbolic representation of shri Ganapathy Dev.
-Gajanan Maharaj did so many supernatural miracles in His life, same were captured in His spiritual biographical scriptures like Gajanan Maharaj Charitra Kosh and Gajanan Vijay.
+Even the temple premises where he attained samadhi and his sitting position with one hand at the top, showing like an elephant a symbolic representation of Shri Ganapathy Dev.
+Gajanan Maharaj did so many supernatural miracles in His life; some were captured in His spiritual biographical scriptures like Gajanan Maharaj Charitra Kosh and Gajanan Vijay.

 Another biography of Gajanan Maharaj, known as Shree Gajanan Vijay, was composed by Das Ganu, born at Akolner.
-Das Ganu, who was initially named Narayan by his maternal relatives, had at some point moved to Ahmednagar, Maharashtra, where his father had been a caretaker of a property.
+Das Ganu, who was initially named Narayan by his maternal relatives, had at some point moved to Ahilyanagar, Maharashtra, where his father had been a caretaker of a property.
 He was later renamed Ganesh, and his grandfather often called him Ganu, a shorter version of his name.
 When he arrived at Pandharpur, Das Ganu was contacted by a resident at Shegaon, Ramchandra Krishnaji Patil, also a devotee of Gajanan Maharaj.
 He advised Das Ganu to write a biography on Gajanan Maharaj.

 He was believed to have once visited Nashik, Maharashtra, and the surrounding pilgrimage sites, including Kapiltirtha.
 He lived at Kapiltirtha for around 12 years.
 Contemporaries of Gajanan Maharaj identified him by several names, including Gin Gine Buwa, Ganpat Buwa, and Awaliya Baba.